logo

 For much of the past decade, New York City has experienced a remarkable boom in new business creation, with small businesses sparking job growth and bolstering communities from the northeast Bronx and Harlem to Flushing and Bed-Stuy.
 But today, a growing number of the city’s neighborhood-based small businesses are struggling.
 Business closures across the city have outpaced openings in three of the last five quarters, with mom-and-pops squeezed by surging insurance and utility bills, higher prices for materials and supplies, persistent rent pressures, and the mounting burden of navigating permits, regulations, and fees.

-This event is made possible thanks to generous support from Wells Fargo.
+This event was made possible thanks to generous support from Wells Fargo.
 General operating support for the Center for an Urban Future is provided by The Clark Foundation and The Altman Foundation.
 CUF also receives ongoing support from several other philanthropic funders.